nobeam/eleganttools/README.md

 # Python tools for elegant

-This repository contains Python tools for post processing of elgant simulation data.
-Furthermore it includes multiple examples in the `examples` folder, whereby each example has a separate `Readme.md` file with further instructions.
+This repository contains Python tools for post processing of elegant simulation data.
+There are multiple examples in the `examples` folder, whereby each example includes a separate `Readme.md` file with further instructions.

 ## Installation